Correlation Between Microsoft and Brother Industries

 Pair Corralation between Microsoft and Brother Industries

-Given the investment horizon of 90 days Microsoft is expected to under-perform the Brother Industries.
-But the stock apears to be less risky and, when comparing its historical volatility, Microsoft is 2.32 times less risky than Brother Industries.
-The stock trades about -0.14 of its potential returns per unit of risk.
-The Brother Industries is currently generating about -0.05 of returns per unit of risk over similar time horizon.
-If you would invest 1,742 in Brother Industries on December 5, 2024 and sell it today you would lose (233.00) from holding Brother Industries or give up 13.38% of portfolio value over 90 days.
+Given the investment horizon of 90 days Microsoft is expected to generate 0.05 times more return on investment than Brother Industries.
+However, Microsoft is 22.08 times less risky than Brother Industries.
+It trades about -0.08 of its potential returns per unit of risk.
+Brother Industries is currently generating about -0.11 per unit of risk.
+If you would invest 42,398 in Microsoft on December 29, 2024 and sell it today you would lose (3,340) from holding Microsoft or give up 7.88% of portfolio value over 90 days.

 Time Period3 Months [change]